EshginGuluzade/Ubuntu-File-System-Structure/README.md

 * `/` ---> This sign is known as “root”.
 It is the beginning of file system structure.
 Everything in Linux begins from the root.

 * `/bin` ---> Important command binaries which need to be available in single-user mode.
-Typically, binary files can be for the Linux terminal commands such as cd, pwd, ls and so on (Don’t worry about these terminal commands, I will explain them in later videos).
+Typically, binary files can be for the Linux terminal commands such as cd, pwd, ls and so on.

 * `/boot` ---> This folder contains all the needed files to boot the system.